How to Create a Focal Point in Your Home Spaces

 Do your eyes have a natural place to land?
 If so, lucky you: you have a focal point; just decide if you need to play it up.

-If you don’t have a natural focal point, then you may have a little work to do.
+If you don’t have a natural focal point, you may have some work to do.

-Usually, the room should have one central focus, with a second if necessary.
+Usually, the room should have one central focus, with a secondary one, if necessary.

-Maybe I should say, every public room should have a focal point: from the time someone approaches your home, the entry, to the living areas, the dining room, the kitchen, any room that your guests may see, including the master bedroom, should have a focal point.
+Perhaps I should say that every public room should have a focal point.
+From the time someone approaches your home, through the entry, to the living areas, dining room, kitchen, and any other room that your guests may see, including the master bedroom, each should have a designated focal point.

 Let’s start at the front door.